 • The reason for this cancellation was that the Seller’s Attorney discovered that the title of the property wasn’t clear.
 At this time we were not notified as to the nature of the problem with the title.
 We were told that there was no date for closing.

 • Since we had already given 30-day notice to our current landlord we were on a bind because we had to vacate our current residence and the house was not available to move in.
 We had packed everything and now we had to find an alternate place for residence.

 • We were told to wait 15 more days, since it was expected by the seller and their broker and attorney that the problem with the title would be resolved in that period of time.
 On November 13 we were informed that the problem with the title had been resolved.
 Katrina Laudermilk (Century 21 “Champion Real Estate” agent) called our residence at night to inform us that there was a set appointment with the lawyer to close on the property.

 • On November 15, my husband called the attorney’s office to get directions to his office.
-He was then informed by the attorney that the paperwork had not been resolved yet and that closing was postponed indefinetely once again.
+He was then informed by the attorney that the paperwork had not been resolved yet (opposed to what we were told the night before)and that closing was postponed indefinetely once again.

 • After arranging for all the utilities to be turned on the new property and made reservations for moving, we were on a bind once again, with no place to go.